 Main Message on Legislation

 Workflex For All: SHRM-developed Workflex legislation is a critical component in the effort to create a 21st Century Workplace that is Innovative, Fair and Competitive.
-Workflex provides more time off for employees, more predictability for employers and more options for everyone—a responsible solution for government, employers, employees and taxpayers.
+Workflex provides more paid time off for employees, more predictability for employers and more options for everyone—a responsible solution for government, employers, employees and taxpayers.

 1) Workflex legislation is INNOVATIVE